edoliberty/frequent-directions-experiments/README.md

-# matrixsketching
+# Matrix Sketching
-Contains matrix sketching algorithms in python
+This repo builds all standard matrix sketching algroithms in Python.
+It is developed with SciPy in mind as a target contribution to the open source commuinty.